qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

 That will get `java.util.ConcurrentModificationException`.
 Java's `ArrayList` has an internal version counter that's incremented every time it changes.
 The iterator code checks concurrent modification using version counter.

-(Even without the version check, it will still be memory-safe because array access is range-checked.)
+Even without the version check, it will still be memory-safe because array access is range-checked.

-### Interior mutability
+In Java, you can remove element via the iterator, then the iterator will update together with container, then there will be no iterator invalidation.

+Note that iteration invalidation is logic error, no matter whether it's memory safe.
-As previously mentioned, mutable borrow exclusiveness is still important in single-threaded case, because of interior pointer.

-**But if we don't use any interior pointer, and code is single-threaded, then mutable borrow exclusiveness is simply not needed at all**.
+Mutable borrow exclusiveness is still important in single-threaded case, because of interior pointer. **But if we don't use any interior pointer, then mutable borrow exclusiveness is not necessary for memory safety in single-thread case**.

 That's why mainstream languages has no mutable borrow exclusiveness, and still works fine in single-threaded case.
 Java, JS and Python has no interior pointer.
 Golang and C# have interior pointer, they have GC and restrict interior pointer, so memory safe is still kept without mutable borrow exclusiveness.

 The benefit of interior pointer is to allow tight memory layout, without having to do extra heap allocation just to get a reference some inner data.

+Also note that, even when using interior pointer, mutation doesn't always invalidte pointers.
+For example, we take an interior pointer `&mut u32` to an element in `Vec<u32>`, then assigning one element of vec (this won't cause re-allocate) is still memory-safe.

+### Interior mutability

-Because that mutable borrow exclusiveness is overly restrictive, there is **interior mutability** that allows getting rid of that constraint.
+Mutable borrow exclusiveness is overly restrictive.
+It is not necessary for memory safety in single-threaded code.
+It's also . there is **interior mutability** that allows getting rid of that constraint.

 Interior mutability allows you to mutate something from an immutable reference to it.
-(Because of that, immutable reference doesn't necessarily mean the referenced data is actually immutable.
+(Because of that, immutable borrow doesn't necessarily mean the pointed data is actually immutable.
 This can cause some confusion.)

 Ways of interior mutability: